xxkuba3/recruitment_task/README.md

 - description
 - priority
 Bonus points for syncing status and comments.
+3. Please complete task within 7 days from the day you received it

 API endpoints exposed by Jira you can find here: https://developer.atlassian.com/cloud/jira/software/rest/